puz-ya/2016.android.headfirstbook.02/README.md

-# 2016.android.headfirstbook.02
+# Chapter 02.
+Actions.

-Name: BeerExpert.
+BeerExpert.
 Find beer name by it type in Spinner.
+Activity, Layout, xml, OnClick.

 After pressing the button - set text in TextView.